La Jetée: Music

+Film

+Terry Gilliam's 12 Monkeys (1995) was inspired by and takes several concepts directly from La Jetée (acknowledging this debt in the opening credits).
+The 2003 short film La puppé is both an homage to and a parody of La Jetée.

+The 2007 Mexican film Year of the Nail, which is told entirely through still photographs, was inspired by La Jetée.
+The 2018 Spanish film Entre Oscuros Sueños, where the still-image movie concept is also used, was entirely inspired by La Jetée.
+Friend of the World, a two-hander film, was inspired by La Jetée, among others.

+Games

+Leonard Boyarsky, the art director of the initial installment of the Fallout series, was influenced by the look of the technology in La Jetée.

 Related media

 In 1992, Zone Books released a book which reproduced the film's original images along with the script in both English and French.

 Home media

 In Region 2, the film is available with English subtitles in the La Jetée/Sans soleil digipack released by Arte Video.
 In Region 1, the Criterion Collection has released a La Jetée/Sans soleil combination DVD / Blu-ray, which features the option of hearing the English or French narration.